jones1008/docker-lampose/README.md

 - port: `3306`
 - user: `root`
 - password: specified with `MYSQL_ROOT_PASSWORD` in `.env` file
+- database name: specified with the filename of your imported `.sql` file

 ### 7. Composer and npm install